“When we are tired, we are attacked by ideas we conquered long ago.”

 But what about all of that stuff we have read about being selfless in your service as a leader.
 You know, put everyone’s need ahead of yours.
 Well, all of that is great, unless there is nothing left for you to give because you are exhausted.
 There are times when you need to leadership break.
 Not quit, not give up, just take a break.
 You just might be amazed how doing some of the following things will help you as a leader:

-1) Play Hooky – That’s right, it may be time to blow off that meeting or take the day off to do something mindless or fun.
+1) Play Hooky – That’s right, it may be time to blow off that meeting or take the day off to do something fun or thrilling like online gambling real money.
 Much of the stress of leadership is that of constant decision-making; this can become so paralyzing that even the choice between bagel and eggs seems too much.
 By taking the day off you are reclaiming your ability to make a choice.
 You still have the power, which can invigorate you.
 Also, giving your brain a rest can do wonders for your creativity and energy.